bergren2/dotfiles/README.md

     $ cd bundle/YouCompleteMe
     $ ./install.sh --clang-completer

+### Eclim

+First, make sure you have [Homebrew Cask](http://caskroom.io/).
+Then install Java and Eclipse:

+    $ brew cask install java
+    $ brew cask install eclipse-ide

+Then [download eclim](http://sourceforge.net/projects/eclim).
+And run the GUI
+installer:

+    $ java -jar eclim_2.4.0.jar

+Point towards your Eclipse installation at `/opt/homebrew-cask/Caskroom/eclipse-ide/4.4.1/eclipse` and install features for Java and Ruby.
+Also be sure to add the following alias:

+    $ alias eclimd='/opt/homebrew-cask/Caskroom/eclipse-ide/4.4.1/eclipse/eclimd'

+which will make starting the eclimd daemon much easier.

 ### Troubleshooting

 If Vim crashes due to Python errors, make sure you've installed MacVim and